 Research not subject to the WMO

 Research that is not subject to the WMO, can be differentiated in different types, e.g. research with questionnaires or interviews and research with existing medical data.
-This research can be submitted to the executive board (in Dutch: Dagelijks Bestuur, DB) of the MREC to obtain a ‘non WMO’-declaration.
+This research can be submitted to the executive board (in Dutch: Dagelijks Bestuur, DB) of the METc VUmc or METC AMC to obtain a ‘non WMO’-declaration.
 To collect human material or tissue (e.g. blood, urine, sputum of biopsies) for future research (a so-called biobank) or to conduct research with material from a biobank, approval from the biobank review committee (TcB at VUmc and BTC at AMC) is needed.
-This committee focuses on evaluation of the legal and ethical aspects of the research.
+This committee focusses on evaluation of the legal and ethical aspects of the research.

 Research involving laboratory animals is regulated by the Experiments on Animals Act (WOD).
 In compliance with the WOD, both Amsterdam UMC locations have an institutional license to perform experiments on animals.
 Moreover, for each project responsible researchers have to apply for a project license at the Central Authority for Scientific Procedures on Animals (CCD).
 Project permission is based on ethical assessment by an independent local committee of experts known as the Animal Ethics Committee (DEC).